 Since its inception, LAND is trading at roughly the same price.
 Over the past decade, there has been significant volatility in the stock, but dividends have remained consistent over time.

 After bottoming out at the beginning of the pandemic, the stock has rallied significantly leading to the respectable gain for the current year.
 The REIT is now sitting at an all-time high price of $21.10 per share.

 For investors in search of an investment low in volatility, LAND will likely not meet their needs.

 2. FPI – Farmland Partners

-While Farmland Partners wasn't the first farmland REIT, they are the largest.
-With assets of over $1.1 billion, they are over 20% larger than LAND.
+Farmland Partners wasn't the first farmland REIT, nor ae they the largest.
+With a market cap of over $400 million, they are roughly 30% smaller than LAND.